Iran, Lebanon to impose lockdowns, curfews as virus surges

 TEHRAN, Iran (AP) — Iran imposed a nightly curfew on businesses in Tehran and other cities on Tuesday while Lebanon was preparing for a two-week nationwide lockdown later this week as both countries battle a major surge in coronavirus infections.

 Restaurants and nonessential businesses in Tehran and 30 other cities were ordered to close at 6 p.m. for one month, to keep hospitals from becoming overwhelmed and to slow the worsening outbreak, which has killed more than 39,000 — the highest toll in the Middle East.
-Iran has set single-day death records 10 times over the past month, a sign of how quickly the virus is spreading.
+Iran has set single-day death records 10 times over the past month, a sign of how quickly the virus is spreading, even as the government claims to have ramped up testing in recent days.

 The announcement of new limits on Tehran’s bustling cafes and shops, the strictest since a brief nationwide business shutdown in April, reflects the growing sense of urgency among officials.
 In a first, Iranians’ phones lit up on Monday with a personal appeal from Saeed Namaki, the health minister.